aschams/Marsican/README.md

 Contains an hdf5 file containing the model used.
 It is called balanced_gray_classes.hdf5 because 1. the model was trained using balanced class weights and 2. images are converted to grayscale automatically prior to being fed into the model.

 ### Notebooks
-This project includes 6 notebooks performing different functions.
+This project includes 7 notebooks performing different functions.

+technical_notebook.ipynb goes through the full process of analysis, from moving the data into the correct folders for the training/validation split to running the model.
+It works on a small subset of the data, and exists to showcase the pipeline used.

+#### Dirty Notebooks

 Creating_Train-validation_split.ipynb	is used to create the training/validation split for training the model.
 Because only one model is being trained, an additional test set is not necessary.